BHaessler/Regenerated-Passwords/README.md

 This was written in Visual Studio code and does not have a GUI component yet.

 ## Upcoming additions
-- A Django webframe that will give the user a GUI component to create these passwords and see them in a more user-friendly manner
+- In the works is a component to give the user a file with these created passwords should they choose to do so
-- Also in the works is a component to give the user a file with these created passwords should they choose to do so
+- Also a popup window with the passwords contained or printed within it